fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

    </TabItem>
    </Tabs>

-2. Alternatively, if you have installed the Aperture Controller Custom Resource separately, follow below steps:
+2. Alternatively, if you have installed the Aperture Controller Custom Resource, follow the following steps:

    1. Delete the Aperture Controller Custom Resource: